sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption/ai-core-orchestration-consumption.md

 [OPTION BEGIN [Java SDK]]

-In this step, we will create a deployment from the configuration created in the last step using the core module of the SAP Cloud SDK for Java.
+In this step, we will create a deployment from the configuration created in the previous step using the core module of the [SAP Cloud SDK for Java](https://github.com/SAP/cloud-sdk-java).

 • Add the following code to your project to create an orchestration deployment: